ktlwap/manuel-kolm.github.io/eula/intellij-ldap-explorer.md

 ## Updates and Support

 Licensor may, but is not obligated to, provide updates, upgrades, bug fixes, or support.
 All updates are subject to this Agreement unless otherwise stated.
+You are responsible for installing available updates to ensure correct and secure operation of the Plugin.

 ---